simplicitesoftware/module-demo-jslib/README.md

 `DemoJSLib` external object definition
 --------------------------------------

-This UI component external object shows a typical usage of the NPM js lib for displaying:
+This custom UI component shows a typical usage of the JS lib for displaying the _Product_ business object list

-- health check data,
-- grant data,
-- a business object data